 Companies that carry inventory such as manufacturers, distributors, and retailers always need to be on the lookout for better ways to manage inventory availability in order to reduce their inventory carrying costs and improve profitability.

-Manufacturer and distributor often make a significant investment in inventory and consider it a key factor in their company’s operating strategy.
-Cost-cutting efforts often focus on inventory because of its value and visibility and it being a key measure of company health.
+Manufacturers and distributors often make a significant investment in inventory and consider it a key factor in their company’s operating strategy.
+Cost-cutting efforts often focus on inventory because of its value and visibility and it is a key measure of company health.

 There are only two basic parts of inventory management: